 - Do not attempt to re-enter the building until instructed to do so.

-For the safety and welfare of all LRC users, staff and students are expected to follow the behaviour and standards set out above.
+For the safety and welfare of all LRC users, all staff, students and visitors are expected to follow the behaviour and standards set out above.

 If an individual or group of individuals fail to observe the above guidelines the following steps may be taken by a member of LCS staff or Security:

-- Help and signposting: Remind user(s) of the rules, discuss mitigating circumstances, and any concerns.
+- Help and signposting: Remind user(s) of the rules, and discuss any concerns.
 Where to find support and information.

 - Remind: repeat reminder / verbal warning